 We hope established providers of health and social care services will learn about the Council and the CCG's intentions as commissioners of services, including the Council's new responsibility for Public Health.
-We also think it is important for providers to understand how the information, advice and guidance we provide may influence service users and carers who purchase their own services.
+We also think it is important for providers to understand how the information, advice and guidance we provide may influence service users and carers who purchase their own services, as well as the communities in which they live.